-54. During the atomic bombing of Nagasaki, a 16-year-old boy survived being 1800 meters away from the center of the blast, and after recovering from severe burns is alive to this very day.
+54. During the atomic bombing of Nagasaki, a 16-year-old boy (Sumiteru Taniguchi) survived being 1800 meters away from the center of the blast, and after recovered from severe burns.

 55. The Japanese city Kokura was the primary target for the "Fat Man" bomb on August 9, 1945, but on the morning of the raid, the city was obscured by clouds and the mission commander diverted to the secondary target, Nagasaki.